 The financial instruments may be terminated by the District or its counterparty if the other party fails to perform under the terms of the contract.
 In addition, the District has the option to terminate the financial instruments upon proper notification to the counterparties.
 If the financial instruments are terminated, the District would prospectively pay the variable rates on the 2008A and 2008C COPs rather than fixed rate payments under the financial instruments.
 The termination could therefore increase the District's total debt service.
 If, at the time of termination, the financial instrument is in a liability position, the District would be liable to the counterparty for a payment equal to the negative fair value.
-As of June 30, 2013 and June 30, 2012, the financial instruments had a combined negative fair value of \$15,517,588 and \$23,122,858, respectively.
-The District does not plan to terminate the financial instruments.
+As of June 30, 2014 and June 30, 2013, the financial instruments had a combined negative fair value of \$14,120,430 and \$15,517,588, respectively.
+The District is considering options to novate the swap contracts to a new counterparty under substantially similar terms.